myappgini/sbm_todos/README.md

  - Correction of various minor details.

 ## Last update

+ - 04/06/21 - An existing problem with non-Latin languages, such as Arabic, is fixed

  - The recycle bin will be accessible.
     - Remove task by task
     - Empty trash